 Yes.
 The same rule applies to articles of organization of limited liability companies, certificates of limited partnerships and applications for authority by a foreign corporation to do business in New York.

 5. Do I need to include any specific disclaimers in my Business or LLC organizational documents?

 When the name or purposes of your corporate or organizational document imply that you might be engaged in the practice of a licensed profession or in activities which may be “chartered” or incorporated under Education Law, e.g., the operation of a museum or historical society, the document will require specific disclaimers in the statement of corporate purposes.
 If the name or purposes imply activities that fall within the activities described in the following disclaimers, it is highly recommended that you include the following disclaimers in your proposed document.

-- Nothing herein shall authorize the corporation to operate, maintain or manage a charter school, a nursery school, a kindergarten, an elementary school, a secondary school, a college, university or to advertise or offer credit-bearing courses or degrees in New York State.
+- Nothing herein shall authorize the entity to operate, maintain or manage a charter school, a nursery school, a kindergarten, an elementary school, a secondary school, a Licensed Private Career School or Certified English as a Second Language School unless authorized under Article 101 of the Education Law, a college, university, or to advertise or offer credit-bearing courses or degrees in New York State.

-- Except as authorized by Title VIII of the Education Law or other applicable statute, nothing herein shall authorize the corporation to engage in the practice of any profession in New York, engage in the training of any profession in New York or to use a professional title or term of any profession in New York in violation of Title VIII.
+- Except as authorized by Title VIII of the Education law or other applicable statute, nothing herein shall authorize the entity to engage in the practice of any profession in New York, engage in the training of any profession in New York or to use a professional title or term of any profession in New York in violation of Title VIII.

 6. Are there any additional forms that I need to submit with my corporate or organizational document for consent?

 Yes.
 Please include the completed consent form which is available on our website at www.counsel.nysed.gov and a self-addressed stamped return envelope.